 Members of Saxifraga are hardy perennials.

-The type of Saxifraga grown in gardens are usually rosette plants that reach about 30 cm in height.
+The type of Saxifraga grown in gardens are usually rosette plants that can reach from 10 to 30 cm (4 inches to 12 inches) in height.

 The time of blooming is species dependent, ranging from the end of spring through to autumn.

 They usually have small white, pink or red flowers.

 Some common names for members of this genus include Saxifrage, Rockfoil, Mukdenia, and London Pride.

 Saxifraga arendsii cv.
 Touran White photograph by Andrey Zharkikh; CC.

 Saxifraga stolonifera cv.
 'Cuscutiformis' photograph by Peter Stevens; CC.

 Saxifraga paniculata photograph by Andrea Biondi; CC.